By using this site, you agree to the Privacy Policy and Terms of Use.

 • Build local relationships: Partner with local legal advisors or consultants who understand the political landscape and cultural nuances.

-• Focus on reliability: Governments prioritize stability over risky bargains.
+• Focus on reliability: Governments prioritise stability over risky bargains.
 Prove that your supply chain is resilient and capable of meeting strict deadlines.

 • Stay updated on policy changes: A sudden change in national policy can shift an organization’s purchasing priorities overnight.
 Monitor the local news and political announcements.